inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/widgets-components/control-flow/controller.md

 - Own or embed state (zero-copy)
 - Declarative settings schema
-- Auto-render inside a Presentation Popover/Drawer/Modal
+- Auto-render inside a Presentation Popover/Drawer/Modal/Detail
-- Auto-render inside an Ornament Accordion
 - Trigger-first events (e.g., `on:input`)

 > **Note:** In embedded mode, the controller writes directly to your state signals.
 For nested paths, it updates the appropriate top-level signal with a merged value to keep updates efficient and reactive.